Is the Omicron variant in the United States? Here is a map of where the cases were detected - NBC Chicago - ExBulletin

 In the United States, the first confirmed case was reported Wednesday, December 1, in a vaccinated traveler who returned to California after a trip to South Africa.

-We knew it was only a matter of time before the first case of omicron was detected in the United States, Dr.Anthony Fauci, America’s foremost infectious disease expert, made the announcement at Home White.
+We knew it was only a matter of time before the first omicron case was detected in the United States, Dr.Anthony Fauci, America’s foremost infectious disease expert, made the announcement at Home White.

 The infected person was identified as a traveler who returned from South Africa on November 22, developed mild symptoms and tested positive for COVID-19 on Monday.
 Researchers at the University of California at San Francisco obtained a sample from the patient on Tuesday night and worked feverishly through the night to put together the genetic sequence.